 Need the perfect BBQ side dish?
-Try my recipe for pellet grill baked beans.
+Try our recipe for pellet grill baked beans.
 These flavorful smoked baked beans are filled with pure, delicious goodness and then cooked to perfection.
 This smoky Southern classic makes the perfect BBQ side dish for brisket, pulled pork, ribs, chicken, sausages, and hamburgers!
 We start this recipe on the stovetop, assemble it, and take it to the pellet grill.

 It’s easy!
 The beauty of smoked baked beans is that they can be made on a pellet grill (Traeger, Pit Boss, Camp Chef, etc.) alongside your main protein.
 If you’re already cooking a rack of ribs, add these baked beans to the smoker during the last hour minutes of cooking time.
 This way, you’ll have time to rest the ribs (or other low and slow meat) for an additional 30-45 minutes before the beans are done.
 There really is nothing better than perfect timing, and these pellet grill baked beans will give you that option.

-We recommend using cherry or pecan wood for this recipe, but you can use a milder wood like apple or a more robust wood like hickory.
+We recommend using cherry or pecan wood pellets, chips or wood chunks for this recipe.
+However, you can use a milder wood like apple or a more robust wood like hickory.
 Feel free to mix and match as well.

 Other equipment: We used a 12″ cast-iron pan for this dish; however, if you do not have one, you can use a disposable aluminum pan instead.